-Commented [MG71]: Comment from George Cohen: I'm not sure a lawyer can accept advance authorization from a client to settle a matter under Rule 1.2(a).
+Commented [MG101]: Comment from George Cohen: I'm not sure a lawyer can accept advance authorization from a client to settle a matter under Rule 1.2(a).

-Commented [MG72]: Comment from Jim Sandman: This concept should be in the rule itself and not just in a comment.
+Commented [MG102]: Comment from Jim Sandman: This concept should be in the rule itself and not just in a comment.
 See Model Rule of Professional Conduct 1.2 (a) for wording.

-representative making procedural or other tactical decisions within the proceeding.
-Non lawyer representatives without relevant experience or expertise should consult with the participant more frequently and on a wider range of issues that arise during the proceeding, absent an advance authorization described in comment 1 above.

-4. (to subsection (D)): Whether a representative knows that a participant's conduct is unlawful refers both to the representative's actual knowledge of such conduct, as well as to any willful blindness on the part of the representative to the existence and nature of the participant's conduct.
-See Rule 100 (defining "knowledge" for purposes of these rules).
+- 3. (to subsection (B)): Implied authorization is determined in the context of the representative's relationship with the participant and the representative's role in the proceeding.
+For example, authorization should be presumed for an attorney representative making procedural or other tactical decisions within the proceeding.
+Non lawyer rRepresentatives without relevant experience or expertise should consult with the participant more frequently and on a wider range of issues that arise during the proceeding, absent an advance authorization described in comment 1 above. - 4. (to subsection (D)): Whether a representative knows that a participant's conduct is unlawful refers both to the representative's actual knowledge of such conduct, as well as to any willful blindness on the part of the representative to the existence and nature of the participant's conduct.
+See Rule 100 (defining

-Commented [MG73]: Comment from Stefanie Davis: Why should authorization be presumed for an attorney?
+Commented [MG103]: Comment from Stefanie Davis: Why should authorization be presumed for an attorney?
 Plenty of baby lawyers handle administrative proceedings with zero or limited experience practicing in front of a tribunal and, regrettably, with little knowledgeable supervision in some instances.
 If the rules are intended to require a baseline level of competency in law and practice across representatives, I think the commentary should avoid appearing to give attorneys more leeway and less responsibility to consult with their clients than they expect from other qualified representatives.